hiimjasmine00/MoreObjectInfo/README.md

 # More Object Info
 Object info, but better.

-# Features
+## Features
 - Object info text that changes dynamically when the object is moved, rotated, scaled, or transformed
 - Extra object properties in the object info text, which can be enabled or disabled in the mod's settings

-# List of Properties
+## Properties
-- Object ID
+- ID
 - Position (X, Y)
 - Rotation (X, Y)
 - Scale (X, Y)
+- Size (Width, Height)
+- Radius
 - Base Color HSV
 - Detail Color HSV
-- Object Type
+- Type
-- Object Address
+- Address
+- Data
+- Time

-# License
+## License
-This mod is licensed under the [MIT License](./LICENSE).
+This mod is licensed under the [MIT License](https://github.com/hiimjasmine00/MoreObjectInfo/blob/master/LICENSE).